-Stations were pooled by sea areas (Fig. 1) in order to get representative data.
-This pooling also included stations which are rarely sampled (in the Bornholm Basin and the southern parts of the Eastern Gotland Basin), but which are not specified in Fig. 1.
+Stations were pooled by sea areas (Fig. 2) in order to get representative data set.
+This pooling also included stations which are rarely sampled (in the Bornholm Basin and the southern parts of the Eastern Gotland Basin), but which are not specified in Fig. 2.
 The data were treated as explained in the "Technical information" below.
-The seasonal means of the total biomass of NFC in the summer period (June-August) are presented in Fig. 1.
+The seasonal means of the total biomass of NFC in the summer period (June-August) are presented in Fig. 2.
 In the Bothnian Sea, cyanobacteria blooms may last until October; therefore, the season is defined in this area from June to October.
 Recently, blooms have still occurred in September and even later also in some other areas.
 In order to facilitate comparison with earlier reports, we nevertheless considered only the period from June to August.
-As shown in earlier fact sheets of the PEG, phytoplankton trends may be even opposite in the different sea areas (e.g. Jaanus et al. 2007).
+As shown in earlier fact sheets of the EG PHYTO, phytoplankton trends may be even opposite in the different sea areas (e.g. Jaanus et al. 2007).
 Therefore, separate diagrams were produced for all areas for which data were available that met the methodology.

 In this BSEFS on Cyanobacteria biomass, only nitrogen-fixing species of the genera Aphanizomenon, Nodularia and Dolichospermum are considered, since these are the main genera that form blooms in the Baltic Sea.
-Specific information on these three cyanobacteria genera is shown in Fig. 2 and 3.
-Statistically significant temporal trends of variability of biomass of particular genera and their sum in the separate areas are presented in Tab.
+Specific information on these three cyanobacteria genera is shown in Fig. 3 and 4.
+Statistically significant temporal trends of variability of biomass of particular genera and their sum in the separate areas were presented in Kownacka et al. (2020) and in Tab.
 1 together with the mean biomasses for the period 1990-2020 (or the period with the longest continuous time series with gaps not longer than one year).